 Student Complaints Process

-Students who desire to file academic or non-academic grievances related to their program must follow the grievance procedures outlined in the applicable Doctor of Medicine or Health Professions Student Handbooks.
+Students who desire to file academic appeals related to their program must follow the appeal procedures outlined in the applicable Doctor of Medicine or Health Professions Student Handbooks.
+For non-academic complaints, students should refer to the Student Non-Academic Complaint and Formal Grievance Policy.
+Students should report non-academic complaints using the Concerns in the Learning Environment Reporting Form.

 2. Compliance Complaints